HCDE 590–591 Capstone · MindOS

 02 — Affinity Diagram

 Raw observations from interviews, focus groups, and behavioral science literature were clustered into five thematic groups.
-The consistent thread: users are not failing, the platforms are using complusive behaviors.
+The consistent thread: users are not failing; the platforms are using compulsive behavior patterns.
 Every cluster points back to a systemic design problem, not a willpower deficit.
-Five underlying requirements appeared.
+Five underlying requirements emerged.

 5